ba5t1an/cnet/README.md

 # cnet
-Cnet is a lightweight, header-only framework to train and deploy Convolutional Neural Networks and MLPs.
+Cnet is a lightweight, header-only framework to train and use Convolutional Neural Networks and MLPs.